FBI names pipeline cyberattackers as company promises return - WTMJ

 In this case, the FBI moved with unusual speed to pinpoint blame, saying the criminal syndicate whose ransomware was used in the attack is named DarkSide.
 The group’s members are Russian speakers, and the syndicate’s malware is coded not to attack networks using Russian-language keyboards.

-Anne Neuberger, the White House deputy national security adviser for cyber and emerging technology, said at a briefing that the group emerged just months ago.
-She said the group’s business model is to demand ransom payments from victims and then split the proceeds, relying on what she said was a “new and very troubling variant.”
+Anne Neuberger, the White House deputy national security adviser for cyber and emerging technology, said at a briefing that the group has been on the FBI’s model for months.
+She said its business model is to demand ransom payments from victims and then split the proceeds with the ransomware developers, relying on what she said was a “new and very troubling variant.”

 She declined to say if Colonial Pipeline had paid any ransom, and the company has not given any indication of that one way or the other.
 Though the FBI has historically discouraged victims from making payments for fear of promoting additional attacks, she acknowledged “the very difficult” situation that victims face and said the administration needs to look “thoughtfully at this area” of how best to deter ransomware.

+Speaking later in the day at a conference on national security, Neuberger said the administration was committed to leveraging the government’s massive buying power to ensure that software makers make their products less vulnerable to hackers.

+“Security can’t be an afterthought,” Neuberger said.
+“We don’t buy a car and only then decide if we want to pay for seatbelts and airbags.”

-The U.S. sanctioned the Kremlin last month for a hack of federal government agencies that officials have linked to a military intelligence unit and described as an intelligence-gathering operation.
+The U.S. sanctioned the Kremlin last month for a hack of federal government agencies, known as the SolarWinds breach, that officials have linked to a Russian intelligence unit and characterized as an intelligence-gathering operation.
 In this case, though, the hackers are not known to be working at the behest of any foreign government.

 The group posted a statement on its dark web site describing itself as apolitical.
 “Our goal is to make money, and not creating problems for society,” DarkSide said.